 High-low substantiation method

 The amount of these rates that is treated as paid for meals for purposes of Sec.
-274(n) is $71 for travel to a high-cost locality and $60 for travel to any other locality within CONUS, both $3 higher than last year.
+274(n) is $71 for travel to a high-cost locality and $60 for travel to any other locality within CONUS, both unchanged from last year.

-The notice contains a list of the localities that are high-cost localities (localities that have a federal per-diem rate of $241 or more, also $3 higher than last year) for all or part of the calendar year.
+The notice contains a list of the localities that are high-cost localities (localities that have a federal per-diem rate of $248 or more, $7 higher than last year) for all or part of the calendar year.

 Since 2012, incidental expenses have included only fees and tips given to porters, baggage carriers, hotel staff, and staff on ships.
 The per-diem rate for the incidental-expenses-only deduction remains unchanged at $5 per day for any locality of travel.

-The special meals and incidental expenses rates for taxpayers in the transportation industry are $66 for any locality of travel within CONUS and $71 for any locality of travel outside CONUS, both $3 higher than last year after remaining the same the last three years.
+The special meals and incidental expenses rates for taxpayers in the transportation industry are $66 for any locality of travel within CONUS and $71 for any locality of travel outside CONUS, both unchanged after increasing $3 last year.